visualpharm/Lunacy/docs/index_updated.md

 # Which license do I need?

-Conceptually, the [Icons8](https://icons8.com/) provides two frameworks or in other words two distinct ways of how icons could be accessed and utilized.
-These two licensing pathways are known as ['Standard'](#standard-framework) and ['Service Integration'](#service-integration-framework) frameworks.
-Each framework is associated with certain set of tools which are discussed below in detail.
+[Icons web app](https://icons8.com/icons) allows our clients to manually search and retreive icons through a GUI.
+API provides an ability to access icons programmatically, from within your apps, on the fly in real-time.
+In particular end-users of your products could generate their own projects, build their own visual content from within your apps powered by our API.

 ## Web App

-[Icons web app](https://icons8.com/icons) allows our clients to manually search and retreive icons through a GUI:

   <details>
   <summary>
    <strong>Features</strong>